≡ Menu

 Can I qualify for life insurance if I have been diagnosed with Chronic Obstructive Pulmonary Disease (COPD)?

 Yes, it is possible to qualify for life insurance if you have been diagnosed with Chronic Obstructive Pulmonary Disease (COPD).
-However, the terms of your policy and the premiums you will pay may be affected by your diagnosis.
+However, your diagnosis may affect the terms of your policy and the premiums you will pay.

-The only problem is that COPD is an “umbrella” term that is often used to describe a wide variety of different progressive lung diseases which is why most of best life insurance companies (in our humble opinion) won’t be able to simply used a “COPD diagnosis” as enough information to make their underwriting decisions.
+The only problem is that COPD is an “umbrella” term often used to describe a wide variety of different progressive lung diseases, which is why most of the best life insurance companies (in our humble opinion) won’t be able to use a “COPD diagnosis” as enough information to make their underwriting decisions.

 It’s also why…